 Unsurprisingly, the torquey Talbot and Alvis outgrunted the intrepid Frazer Nash chain-gangers at the rolling start to Saturday’s race, Burnett and Friedrichs haring round with Gillett’s blue Supersports in tow.
 Wakeman was holding a watching brief, with Stretton’s shrill Alta, the thumping Bentleys of Morleys James and Clive, plus Getley over his shoulder ahead of Lukas Halusa’s Alfa and Hudson’s Bentley.

-Sadly the Maserati Safety Car was en route before the leaders completed a lap for Richard Pilkington’s Talbot spun out of Luffield, collecting Martin Halusa’s Bugatti before coming to rest having hit the barrier backwards with ‘Pilks’ semi-ejected.
+Sadly the Maserati Safety Car was en route before the leaders completed a lap.
+Halusa’s Bugatti got a bit sideways on exiting Luffield, colliding with Richard Pilkington’s Talbot in the process.
+The Talbot came to rest having hit the barrier backwards with ‘Pilks’ semi-ejected.
 To everybody’s relief the Devon veteran clambered to his feet and retreated to the marshals’ post, from whence he was taken to the medical centre with friction burns.
 Halusa’s Bug sustained a broken steering box and a couple of damaged wheels.
 Caught up in the drama, Blakemore withdrew his Aston thereafter.

 Once the full-course yellow was withdrawn and green flags invited racing to continue, Burnett and Wakeman made their mandatory stops immediately, the latter putting Blakeney-Edwards into bat.
 They resumed close together, whereupon PB-E resolved to take the race to Burnett.
 Pat caught Gareth in traffic, the pair lapping a Morgan on either side at Abbey on lap 9, then waged a mesmerising battle.